KoenZomers/OneDriveAPI/README.md

 ## Version History

+1.6.5.0 - August 28, 2016

+- Added GetSharedWithMe method to get all items that have been shared with the current user.
+Only valid when used with a OneDrive for Business site.
+Still need to figure out how to get the actual content through the OneDrive API as I don't want to use SharePoint CSOM or REST as it seems to require a different access token.

 1.6.4.1 - August 13, 2016

 - Changed implementation of GetItemInFolder so it scans through all items in the folder instead of just the results of the first batch